 The supply of goods refers to the finished product at the end of the production process, while removal from the market refers to an action by the buyer/consumer i.e. the purchase itself.
 Distribution logistics aspires to optimize distribution within the constraints dictated both by the product itself as well as the transport technology, infrastructure, costs and other relevant factors.
-It therefore entails setting up and operating channels for the flow of goods (i.e. the logistical infrastructure (cf. Schulte 2016, p.
+It therefore entails setting up and operating channels for the flow of goods (i.e. the logistical infrastructure) (Schulte 2016, p.
 695).

-Essentially, the distribution logic system includes the following input:
+Essentially, the logistics system for distribution includes the following input:

 Planning of warehouses, warehousing, transportation, packaging and order fulfilment